Bleeding Gums Treatment - Ramsey, MN

 Gum Disease (Gingivitis)

-Failure to brush and floss properly causes bacteria to stick to your teeth.
-Known as plaque, these deposit on and underneath the gum line.
+Failure to brush and floss properly causes bacteria to stick to teeth.
+These bacteria, known as plaque, deposit on and underneath the gum line.

 Brushing your teeth gets rid of plaque and prevents gum disease and cavities from forming.

-If plaque isn’t removed, it hardens and becomes calculus (tartar) which causes gum disease.
-This leads to bleeding from the gums.
+If plaque isn’t removed, it hardens and becomes calculus (tartar), which causes gum disease and bleeding from the gums.

 Periodontitis